Being a Confident New Teacher

 This routine gets you out of the spotlight, and it gives you some time to organize yourself and get settled in the class.
 You may want to review your notes for the day one more time, walk through the room to hear how students are thinking, drink some water or coffee, and get any materials or media prepared.

-When students finish work, ask for a few ideas and then you them into your own short lecture after clearing up any confusions and giving recognition to the new ideas or solutions students have generated.
+When students finish work, ask for a few ideas and then begin your own short lecture after clearing up any confusions and giving recognition to the new ideas or solutions students have generated.
+Using an opening routine like this can help you feel confident and calm as you plan your class meetings and as you implement them.

 You can have students do work in the middle and at the close of class as well.
 Use the last few minutes of class to help students see how the work they’ve done is helping them by having them write a minute paper about one thing that is now clearer to them.
 Alternately, you can have them write about one thing that is still confusing them.
 You can find many ideas for getting students working in Angelo and Cross’s Classroom Assessment Techniques (see reference below).